Home / Life Insurance / Articles / Life Insurance Beneficiary: Meaning, Types and How It Works

 Contents

-The beneficiary in a life insurance contract is a person or an entity that becomes entitled to the policy benefits in the event of the policyholder's death.
+The beneficiary in a life insurance contract is a person or entity who becomes entitled to the policy benefits upon the policyholder's death.
 It ensures that the death benefit is paid to a person or organisation as per the policyholder's wishes, thereby providing financial support to that person or organisation.

 Here are the most important points to remember about life insurance beneficiaries in India: